 - Prince de Galles (33 Av George V) a 5-star Art Deco hotel with opulent rooms and fine dining.

 How about you?
-Do you have any 8th arrondissement additions?
-Have you been to this area of Paris?
+Do you have any additions for this guide to the 8th arrondissement of Paris?
 Did you find this post helpful for a future trip?

 Like it?
 PIN it!